 Bitstamp: A U.K.-based exchange registered as an MSB with FinCEN and licensed as a virtual currency business under the NYDFS BitLicense as well as money transmitter in various U.S. states.

-Bittrex: A U.S.-based exchange registered as an MSB with FinCEN and licensed as money transmitter in various U.S. states.
-Bittrex does not hold a BitLicense.
+Crypto.com: A Singapore-based exchange registered as an MSB with FinCEN and licensed as a money transmitter in various U.S. states.
+Crypto.com does not hold a BitLicense.